kennangaibel/Stringer_Realsense/README.md

 **Mapping RGB Pixel to real-word 3D coordinate**

-The corner locations found are stored in an array of pixel values, which then are filtered out based on desired depth.
+The corner locations found are stored in a list of pixel values `corners`, which then are filtered out based on desired depth into list `filtered corneers`.
 For example, if we know the stringer (or desired object) is gonna be 1-1.2 meters away, we can filter based off that, and set `MIN_DEPTH = 1` and `MAX_DEPTH = 1.2`.
 This will get rid of corners detected in the background or foreground that we do not care about.

-Finally, the pixels from these filtered corners are mapped into 3D real world coordinates.
+Finally, the pixels from these filtered corners are mapped into 3D real world coordinates with the `rs2_deproject_pixel_to_point` function.